 The public square is a place of meeting.
 America has long had many kinds of meeting places—the town greens, meeting houses, and commons of New England, the gracious plazas at the heart of the Spanish towns like Santa Fe, the great green malls of Washington D.C. that have seen so many demonstrations and celebrations.
 Legislative halls and courthouses, zoning boards and city council meetings, schools and sports facilities may also be considered part of the public square.
 Whatever the public square may mean as a physical space, it is space that symbolizes the free encounter of peoples and ideas that is at the heart of civil society.
 It is the space—wherever that may be—in which people gather together for the work, the ceremony, the celebration of the whole, leaving for a moment the privacy of their homes and churches, synagogues and mosques, temples and gurdwaras.
-This section of On Common Ground explores the debates of the American public square over the issue of religious difference.
+Here we explore the debates of the American public square over the issue of religious difference.

 In “Historical Perspectives” we take a historical look at the expanding religious diversity of America.
 The peoples of America have long encountered religious difference—from the variety of Native tribal traditions which existed before Europeans arrived on American shores to the presence today of every major religious and ethical tradition of the world in the United States.
 We look at key moments in American history when the question of religious difference was discussed or debated.